natedunn/bolt/readme.md

 # Bolt

-## Introduction

-Bolt is a personal front-end framework made up of other frameworks and ideas that I like.
-A lot of credit goes to the following:
+Bolt is a personal front-end framework, inspired by numerous other frameworks.
+Much of Bolt's code is either influenced or directly comes from these frameworks.
+Here are a view that I owe credit and thanks to:

 - Tachyons.css
 - Yeti.css
 - Bootstrap

----

-## Installation

-Download the latest stable version from Github.
-More coming soon.

----

-## Changelog

-> If you are reading this: I decided to start versioning this repository much later in the process.
-Version 0.1 (2016-09-07 and on) marks the beginning of this process.

-### 0.1
-* Add base link styles